 In the event of any changes, we will notify you by:

 We want to make sure that a job with us is right for you and that you’re a good fit for our team.
-To do this, we need to collect the following data to assess your skills and experience against the position criteria.
-Depending on how far we go through the application process, we may ask you for:
+To do this, we need to collect data to assess your skills and experience against the position criteria.
+Depending on how far we go through the application process, we may ask you for information such as:

-We store Direct Candidate details on our database for one year or longer with your permission.
+We store Direct Candidate details on our database for five years or longer if you give your permission thereafter.
 This means we can contact you if a similar position becomes available that year or check whether you want to be considered for future positions further down the line.

-Data stored for this purpose is kept on our secure database and reviewed every year.
-If you declare that you are not interested, or the data is considered no longer relevant, it will be anonymised or deleted, depending on the circumstance.
+Data stored for this purpose is kept on our secure database and reviewed every two years If you declare that you are not interested, or the data is considered no longer relevant, it will be anonymised or deleted, depending on the circumstance.

-To fulfil the legal requirements of our contract with you, we need to maintain this data for the duration of your employment and for up to 6 years after you leave.
+To fulfil the legal requirements of our contract with you, we need to maintain this data for the duration of your employment and for up to six years after you leave.
 This is because we use some of your data to inform other reports which we are legally obliged to send to authorities.
-After this time has expired, we will review the data we hold on an annual basis.
+After this time has expired, we will review the data we hold every two years.
 If the data is judged to be no longer relevant we will delete it from our records.
 Or, if we need to retain it for longer, we will ask your permission.
 If you are unresponsive to our request and we still need to keep your information, we will anonymise it and notify you that this is what we have done.

-We may hold some of your personal data for 6 years after you leave our employment.
+We may hold some of your personal data for six years after you leave our employment.
 This is so that we can ensure legal compliance with the authorities we report to (e.g. HMRC).

 The personal date we hold, may include:

-After 6 years, your data will be reviewed on an annual basis and either anonymised, or deleted.
+After six years, your data will be reviewed on every two years and either anonymised, or deleted.

 You are obliged to provide certain data to enable us to fulfil the terms of our Consultancy Agreement and any subsequent Assignment Schedule with you.
 Keeping this personal data ensures that we can pay you for your services.

-We store these details for the duration of your contract with us and for up to 1 year after contract termination.
-After this time, your personal data will be reviewed annually and either maintained with your permission, anonymised or deleted.
+We store details like these for the duration of your contract with us and for up to two years after contract termination.
+After this time, your personal data will be reviewed every two years and either maintained with your permission, anonymised or deleted.

 Before we enter into a Consultancy Agreement with you, we may temporarily store the following details on our database:

 We store these for up to a year or until you sign a Consultancy Agreement with us.
-After this time, your personal data will be reviewed annually and either maintained with your permission, anonymised or deleted.
+After this time, your personal data will be reviewed every two years and either maintained with your permission, anonymised or deleted.

 We are required to store the following personal data of individuals representing our clients so that we may fulfil our contractual obligations.
 The details we keep may include:

-This information is stored for the duration of our contract with you and for up to 2 years afterwards.
-Following this period, your data will be reviewed annually and either maintained with your permission or deleted.
+This information is stored for the duration of our contract with you and for up to five years afterwards.
+Following this period, your data will be reviewed every two years and either maintained with your permission or deleted.

 The personal data we collect to achieve this aim, may include:

-Data stored in this way is reviewed every 2 years and deleted once determined as no longer relevant.
+Data stored in this way is reviewed every five years and deleted once determined as no longer relevant.

 In most cases, the data we process for the fulfilment of Supplier Contracts is determined by our specific agreement with each Supplier.
 We typically store the following personal details of Supplier contacts whose services we are currently using or will be likely to need in the future.

-Data stored in this way is reviewed every 2 years and deleted once determined as no longer relevant.
+Data stored in this way is reviewed every five years and deleted once determined as no longer relevant.

 These are the details we store for this purpose:

-This data is kept for the duration of the Associate/ Employee’s contract with us and deleted at contract end.
+This data is kept for the duration of the Associate/ Employee’s contract with us and deleted when your Associate record is removed.

-Associate/ Client/ Candidate information is often shared between Blue Edge, our clients and our Data Processors by email.
-We use a secure web-based client and keep information shared in this way to a minimum.
+Associate/ Client/ Candidate information is often shared between Blue Edge, our Clients and our Data Processors by email.
+We use a secure web-based provider and keep information shared in this way to a minimum.
 Most often, the data emailed to these parties includes your name, telephone number(s) and email address.
 We also file email correspondence relevant to the delivery of contracts and our performance.
-In the case of Associates, we may also email a Blue Edge copy of your CV to clients, with your permission.
+In the case of Associates, we may also email a Blue Edge copy of your CV to Clients, with your permission.

 We sometimes give names, email addresses and telephone numbers in calls with our Clients, Associates and Suppliers.
 We obtain indemnities from the parties we are providing this information to, making sure that they know and accept their obligations to store and use this information responsibly and in line with GDPR.

 Supplier, Associate, Client and Employee information may need to be shared for Accounting and Reporting purposes.
-In these cases, the data is shared using secure online platforms such as cloud-based Accounting Systems which are maintained be Blue Edge or the Processor, depending on the circumstance.
+In these cases, the data is shared using secure online platforms such as cloud-based Accounting Systems which are maintained by Blue Edge or the Data Processor, depending on the circumstance.

 We very rarely share information by post but when we are required to send copies of personal identification documents or other sensitive data, we use recorded delivery to ensure data security where possible.